holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 **Not really**!

-This is quite an optimistic result, as we are more confident, that the relative ranking-hypothesis also holds true in the case of imbalanced datasets.
+This is quite an optimistic result, as we are now more confident, that the relative ranking-hypothesis is mostly true in the case of imbalanced datasets.
 We believe this could also be the reason behind the quote from the Bornschein (2020) paper regarding the sampling strategy; "We experimented with balanced subset sampling, i.e. ensuring that all subsets always contain an equal number of examples per class.
 But we did not observe any reliable improvements from doing so and therefore reverted to a simple i.i.d sampling strategy."

 One noteworthy difference between the balanced and imbalanced results can be seen in the MLP and ResNet plot.
 They are arguably more "jumpy" for the imbalanced version for data sizes up to 250, which makes sense given that there might be classes available in the test set not seen during training.